OliverFlint/oliverflint.co.uk/source/_posts/Deleting-stale-branches-in-Azure-DevOps-Git-Repositories.md

 ### Create a new logic app

 Now we can create the parent logic app using the blank logic app option (no template).
 Give it a suitable name and select the Recurrence trigger.

-_Note: If you're not familiar with logic apps, I would suggest you read the [following tutorial](https://learn.microsoft.com/en-us/azure/logic-apps/tutorial-build-schedule-recurring-logic-app-workflow) before continuing with this article._

 ### Trigger and iterate repositories